Pherakki/SimpleDSCSModManager/README.md

 ## Installation
 You can run the mod manager in one of two ways:
 1. Windows users can download the latest release of SimpleDSCSModManager.
 Extract it somewhere on your computer and run `SimpleDSCSModManager.exe`.
-2. You can also build the mod manager for source, which will be required for non-Windows systems.
+2. You can also build the mod manager from source, which will be required for non-Windows systems.
 Although the mod manager is mostly written in Python, it has several dependencies written in C++ that first require compilation.
    1. Follow the instructions in the [Building Dependencies](#building-dependencies) section of the readme to build the mod manager C++ extensions.
    2. You can then do one of two things:
       1. Create a text file in the source code folder and type `python SimpleDSCSModManager.py` into the file.
 If you are on Windows, rename the file so that it has a `.bat` extension; for Linux this should have a `.sh` extension.
 You can run SimpleDSCSModManager by running the `.bat`/`.sh` file.
 You can also create a shortcut to this file and run that instead, as long as the working directory is set to the SimpleDSCSModManager.